Primordial statistical anisotropy generated at the end of inflation: Primordial Statistical Anisotropy

-where we defined $P_\phi(k) = {H_*^2}/2k^3$.
-Strictly speaking, in order to evaluate the bispectrum we need to calculate $\langle \delta A^i_{*{\bf k}_1} \delta A^j_{*{\bf k}_2} \delta A^\ell_{*{\bf k}_3}\rangle$.
+where we defined $P_\phi(k) = {H_{\rm inf}^2}/2k^3$ and $H_{\rm inf}$ denotes the Hubble parameter during the inflation.
+Strictly speaking, in order to evaluate the bispectrum we need to calculate $\langle \delta A^i_{{\bf k}_1} \delta A^j_{{\bf k}_2} \delta A^\ell_{{\bf k}_3}\rangle$.
 However, as we saw in this subsection, initially the vector perturbation in Coulomb gauge can be considered as the Gaussian perturbation as well as the perturbation of scalar field in the standard slow-roll inflation model.
 In the standard slow-roll inflation model, as is well known, three point correlation function of the perturbation of scalar field is suppressed by the slow-roll parameters~\cite{Maldacena:2002vr}, that is, we can consider that the perturbations of scalar field at the horizon crossing time $t=t_*$ almost obey Gaussian statistics.
-In this model, the vector field can be considered to be slowly rolling, so the deviation from Gaussian statistics of the vector perturbations $\delta A^i$ at $t=t_*$ would be too small to be detected in the future experiments, e.x., Planck~\cite{Komatsu:2001rj,:2006uk}.
-Hence, we assume, here, that the non-Gaussian feature of the vector field perturbation at $t=t_*$ is negligible.
+In this model, the vector field can be considered to be slowly rolling, so the deviation from Gaussian statistics of the vector perturbations $\delta A^i$ would be too small to be detected in the future experiments, e.x., Planck~\cite{Komatsu:2001rj,:2006uk}.
+Hence, we assume, here, that the non-Gaussian feature of the vector field perturbation is negligible.